tdwg/tnc/use-cases/use-cases.md

 ### GBIF Range Map, @jgerbracht, 17 Jun.
 2020

-Using GBIF data to generate accurate range maps of a species when the players involved are not taxonomic experts.
-Somehow, the GBIF datasets, from multiple sources), must include enough information about the taxonomic concept for each ‘observation’ so that each GBIF record, regardless of datasource, can be reliably combined with all other records which refer to the same taxonomic concept by non-taxonomists.
+Using GBIF data to generate accurate range maps of a species when the people involved are not taxonomic experts.
+Somehow, the GBIF datasets (from multiple sources) must include enough information about the taxon for each ‘observation’ so that each GBIF record, regardless of datasource, can be reliably combined with all other records which refer to the exact same circumscribed taxon and be completed accurately by non-taxonomists.
 Unfortunately, names are all to commonly used to combine these data.

 Download all GBIF data for _Circus cyaneus_
 - Download includes over 31,000 records from eBird which all occur in Europe and Asia and 1 North American record.